rohit12crj/Study-Notes/AWS/RDS/notes.md

 ---

-1. Database is slow during peak hours.
+✅ Database is slow during peak hours.
 What will you check?

-Answer:

-Check CloudWatch metrics (CPUUtilization, ReadIOPS, WriteIOPS, DBConnections).
+- Check CloudWatch metrics (CPUUtilization, ReadIOPS, WriteIOPS, DBConnections).

-Enable Performance Insights to identify slow queries.
+- Enable Performance Insights to identify slow queries.

-Check slow query logs.
+- Check slow query logs.

-Increase instance class or storage IOPS if needed.
+- Increase instance class or storage IOPS if needed.

-Add read replicas to offload read traffic.
+- Add read replicas to offload read traffic.

-2. Application requires high availability for database.
+✅ Application requires high availability for database.
 What architecture will you use?

-Answer:
-Use RDS Multi-AZ deployment.
+- Use RDS Multi-AZ deployment.

 How it works:

-Primary DB in AZ-1
+- Primary DB in AZ-1

-Standby DB in AZ-2
+- Standby DB in AZ-2

-Synchronous replication
+- Synchronous replication

-Automatic failover
+- Automatic failover

-If primary fails → standby becomes primary automatically.
+- If primary fails → standby becomes primary automatically.

-Good for HA but not read scaling.
+- Good for HA but not read scaling.

-3. Your application has heavy read traffic.
+✅ Your application has heavy read traffic.
 How will you scale the database?

-Answer:
-Use Read Replicas.
+- Use Read Replicas.

-Steps:

-Create read replicas of primary DB.

-Application routes read queries to replicas.

-Writes still go to primary DB.
+- Writes still go to primary DB.

-Benefits:

-Improves read performance

-Reduces load on primary DB.
+- asynchronous replication

-4. Database storage is almost full in production.
+✅ Database storage is almost full in production.
 What will you do?

-Answer:

-Modify RDS instance.

-Increase allocated storage.
+- Modify RDS instance. --> Increase allocated storage.

-Enable Storage Autoscaling.
+- Enable Storage Autoscaling.

-RDS supports online storage scaling, so downtime is minimal.
+- RDS supports online storage scaling, so downtime is minimal.

-5. Your RDS database is accidentally deleted.
+✅ Your RDS database is accidentally deleted.
 How will you recover it?

-Answer:
-Restore from:
+- Restore from:

-Automated backups
+- Automated backups

-Manual snapshots
+- Manual snapshots

-Point-in-time recovery (PITR)
+- Point-in-time recovery (PITR)

-Example:
-Restore database to 5 minutes before deletion.

-6. Developer accidentally ran DELETE query without WHERE clause.
+✅ Developer accidentally ran DELETE query without WHERE clause.
 How will you recover data?

-Answer:
-Use Point-in-Time Recovery.
+- Use Point-in-Time Recovery.

-Steps:

-Restore DB to timestamp before query execution
+- Restore DB to timestamp before query execution

-Extract required data
+- Extract required data

-Insert back into production DB.
+- Insert back into production DB.

-7. Database credentials should not be stored in application code.
-What will you do?

-Answer:
-Use AWS Secrets Manager or SSM Parameter Store.

-Benefits:

-Secure credential storage

-Automatic password rotation

-Application retrieves secrets securely.

-8. Your RDS instance suddenly shows high CPU utilization.
+✅ Your RDS instance suddenly shows high CPU utilization.
 What will you investigate?

-Answer:

-Check Performance Insights
+- Check Performance Insights

-Identify long-running queries
+- Identify long-running queries

-Check DB connections spike
+- Check DB connections spike

-Review recent deployments
+- Review recent deployments

-Tune queries or add indexes.
+- Tune queries or add indexes.

-9. Company wants encryption for database.
-How will you implement it?

-Answer:
-Enable RDS Encryption using AWS KMS.

-Two types:

-Encryption at rest → KMS

-Encryption in transit → SSL/TLS

-Note:
-Encryption must be enabled during DB creation.

-10. Application servers cannot connect to RDS.
+✅ Application servers cannot connect to RDS.
 What will you check?

 Answer: